How Far We’ve Come! Advances in AMD Diagnosis, Treatment, and Management

 Dramatic changes in the role of optometry in AMD treatment

 This dramatically changed after the release of the Age-Related Eye Disease Study (AREDS) findings in October 2011.
 The study found that nutraceutical supplementation can reduce the progression of AMD by about 25 percent for patients at the intermediate stage of the disease.
-For the first time, optometry had a role in the treatment of AMD patients: by prescribing these nutraceuticals, we could work with our patients to slow the progression of the disease and prevent irreparable vision loss.
+For the first time, optometry had a role in the treatment of AMD patients: by prescribing these nutraceuticals, we could work with our patients with the hope of slowing disease progression and preventing irreplaceable vision loss.
 The paradigm had shifted from one of “watch and wait” to one of “diagnose and proactively treat.”

-Still, proactive management of the disease only meant that we could prevent further vision loss for our patients.
-Once we discovered the presence of drusen and could diagnose AMD, some vision loss had already occurred; it was as if we were beginning the race from far behind the starting line.
+Still, proactive management of the disease only meant that we could attempt to prevent further vision loss for our patients – but only after we discovered the presence of drusen to diagnose AMD.
+At that point, some irreversible vision loss might have already occurred.
+It was as if we were beginning the race from far behind the starting line.

 Discovering dark adaptation’s role in early disease detection

-The longer the recovery time, also known as the rod intercept™ (RI™), the more impaired the patient’s dark adaptation.
-The ALSTAR study had shown that 6.5 minutes was the magic number; if a patient’s eyes needed more than that time to recover from the bright light, optometrists were able to use those results as part of an AMD diagnosis – and begin preventive treatment even sooner.
+The Diagnostic Sensitivity and Specificity Studyii had shown that 6.5 minutes was the magic number.
+If a patient’s eyes needed more than that time to recover from the bright light, the patient had impaired dark adaptation.
+And with 90% sensitivity and specificity that meant the patients had AMD.
+Since that study optometrists have been able to use this information as part of an AMD diagnosis – and begin preventive treatment even sooner.

 How dark adaptation testing has improved in recent times

-Still, recent studies have shown that optometrists and ophthalmologists alike miss the signs of AMD nearly 25% of the time.
-Knowing this, MacuLogix made dark adaptation testing even more accessible with the introduction of the AdaptDx Pro™, guided by Theia™.
-This new headset allows optometrists to measure their patients’ RI easily and efficiently, increasing the amount of preventive care and delaying vision loss caused by AMD.
+Still, recent studies have shown that optometrists and ophthalmologists alike miss the signs of AMD nearly 25% of the time.ii Knowing this, MacuLogix made dark adaptation testing even more accessible with the introduction of the AdaptDx Pro™, guided by Theia™.
+This new headset allows optometrists to measure their patients’ recovery time from bright light to darkness, the Rod Intercept™ (RI™), clearly and objectively.
+This helps us evaluate and provide increased preventative care with the goal of delaying vision loss caused by AMD.

 When I can diagnose subclinical AMD in my own patients, I’m grateful that the field of optometry has progressed to this point – that less of my patients will end up like my own grandmother, suffering vision loss because of lack of treatment for AMD.